Top 10 United Nations Logos – UN Logo Design Inspiration

 The organisation also promotes high employment, sustainable economic development, and poverty reduction worldwide.
 It is governed by and accountable to its 189 member countries.

-The IMF logo features two overlapping hemispheres of a globe surrounded by a circle.
-The shield shape symbolises heraldic achievement.
+The shield shape symbolises heraldic achievement, representing the IMF's longstanding tradition and history in the financial world.
 Olive leaves below the globe represent how the IMF's lending process, like the olive fruit, requires time and strict conditions to bear fruit.
-The name of the organisation is written around the shield.
+Such imagery signifies the careful and deliberate nature of the IMF's financial assistance programs, crucial to fostering global economic stability.

 5: The Human Rights Council Logo